 - Morning: 6.30 AM-7.30 AM

 From adventure, let’s move to the spiritual land of Majuli.
 It beautifully reflects the cultural beliefs of Vaishnavism.
-The satras of Majuli are awesome centres of traditional performing arts.
+The satras of Majuli are awesome centers of traditional performing arts.
 They promote Borgeet, Bhatima, Jumora, Chali, and other crafts.
 There’s a large prayer hall that faces a shrine that’s in the middle of dormitories and Monks’ bathing tanks.

 If you are a Vaishnavite, you should definitely visit Majuli for some deep insights into the religion and the tales of Sankardeva, Father of Assamese culture.